 Two of the biggest dangers of high insulin is insulin resistance and type 2 diabetes.
 These often go hand-in-hand.

 After the pancreas has produced enough energy to be used and stored, the cells in your body stop responding to insulin.
 However, if your blood sugar level is still high, the pancreas keeps producing insulin.
 Eventually, the body tells your pancreas to stop producing insulin, or the insulin becomes ineffective.
 When this happens, it is referred to as insulin resistance.
 This can then lead to issues like type-2 diabetes since the blood sugar levels in the body will constantly be much higher than they should be.

 This is why it is absolutely vital to make sure that the insulin- and blood sugar levels are managed properly by using the Manna Blood Sugar Support tablets.

 So how do I manage my insulin and blood sugar levels?

 Here are 5 steps to help manage insulin levels and keep the weight off…

 Step 1: Learn the Glycemic Index (GI) and Glycemic Load (GL) of the food.

 The Glycemic Index is how fast your blood sugar rises after eating a specific food.
-The glycemic load is a measure of the total amount of carbs your body absorbs from food, regardless of timing.
+The glycemic load is a measure of the total amount of carbs your body absorbs from a food, regardless of timing.

 Taking one or two Manna Blood Sugar Support tablets with food can help to reduce the GI of the food, meaning that the carbohydrates and sugar are not absorbed into the bloodstream so quickly, and the blood sugar does not spike up.
 Rather, the blood sugar stays balanced and the energy form the food is slow-released into the bloodstream.